networq/website/getting-started.md

 Two items are required:

-"NetworQ Web" is our web-based viewer application.
+* "NetworQ Web" is our web-based viewer application.
 You can configure it to load a Graph of your choice and browse it.

-"NetworQ Cli" is a command-line utility used to:
+* "NetworQ Cli" is a command-line utility used to:
-* inspect graphs (list packages, types, nodes)
+	- inspect graphs (list packages, types, nodes)
-* install package dependencies
+	- install package dependencies

 ### 1) NetowrQ Web

-To install
+* To install, use a command prompt to run:

 ```
   $ git clone https://github.com/networq/networq-web